-Arrive in the port of Hiroshima, where you may opt to visit the Hiroshima Peace Park and Museum, its cenotaph containing names of the known victims of the atomic bomb.
-Then, take a speedboat ride to Miyajima Island to witness the scarlet Torii Gate at the entrance to the sacred Shinto Shrine.
-Or take a full-day excursion through Hiroshima, visiting the Hiroshima Castle and Hiroshima Peace Park and Museum, where you attend a private talk with an atomic bomb survivor.
-Alternately, spend a full day on the tranquil island of Miyajima, including the Itsukushima-Jinja, the shrine complex listed as a UNESCO World Heritage Site and National Treasure.
-Ascend Mount Misen by cable car for a hike.
-Then, admire the Shinto Shrine and Torii gate.
-Return to your vessel and continue sailing through the Kamnon Strait en route to the Korea Strait.
+Vibrant and full of historical significance, Hiroshima is home to magnificent memorials and shrines.
+Start the day with a visit to the beautiful Peace Park and Museum, with its somber cenotaph containing names of atomic bomb victims.
+Then, take a speedboat ride to Miyajima Island, site of the iconic Torii Gate and the Daisho-in Buddhist temple.
+Or enjoy a full-day excursion through Hiroshima, visiting the Hiroshima Castle and namesake Peace Memorial Park and Museum, where you attend a private talk with an atomic bomb survivor.
+If you prefer a day in nature, head out to the tranquil island of Miyajima.
+Ascend Mount Misen by cable car for a hike, admiring the Shinto shrine and Torii Gate from above.

 Karatsu | Ancient Trading Post

-This afternoon, ‘L’Austral’ makes its inaugural visit to the port of Karatsu.
+This afternoon, ‘Le Laperouse’ arrives at the port of Karatsu.
 Once an early trading post between Japan and mainland Asia, Karatsu still maintains its medieval heritage.
 Visit Karatsu Castle, known as the “flying crane castle.”
-Pay a visit to the Hikiyama Exhibition Hall, which houses the floats and artifacts used in the annual Karatsu Kunchi autumn festival, recently inscribed on the UNESCO Intangible Cultural Heritage list.
-You may also visit Ningyo Joruri (puppet theater) and the Nakazato Taroemon Kiln, a ceramic studio that has been active since the late 16th century.
-Alternatively, visit the Kitahata Shige region to meet green tea farmers and to pick your own tea leaves.
+Tour the Hikiyama Exhibition Hall, which houses the floats and artifacts used in the annual Karatsu Kunchi autumn festival.
+Alternatively, head to the city of Imari to visit its celebrated porcelain pottery kilns and the Mifuneyama Rakuen garden.

-Disembark and spend a full day exploring Gyeongju, South Korea, ancient capital of the Shilla Dynasty and a UNESCO World Heritage Site.
-Gyeongju’s cultural heritage dates back to the first millennium, when it began a 1,000-year rule of Korea.
-Witness its excavated monuments, temples, tombs and pagodas, gaining insight from your cultural historian.
-Then, unearth the treasures of the National Museum, which houses an exceptional collection of gold jewelry, metal weapons and distinctive pottery.
-Sit down to a lunch of Korean delicacies, and witness a traditional dance performance.
+Disembark and spend a full day exploring Gyeongju, South Korea, the ancient capital of the Silla Dynasty and a UNESCO World Heritage Site.
+Gyeongju’s cultural heritage dates back to the first millennium.
+Witness its excavated temples, tombs and pagodas.
+Then, view the treasures of the National Museum, which houses an exceptional collection of jewelry, weapons and pottery.
+Sit down to a lunch of Korean delicacies and witness a traditional dance performance.

 Matsue, Japan | Verdant Gardens

-Return to Japan and disembark at Sakaiminato to visit Matsue, the “town of water,” nestled between a scenic lake and a large lagoon.
-Choose to explore the countryside, pausing at the Peonies Village to wander through its picturesque Yuushien Garden.
-Pause for lunch at a local restaurant before visiting historic Matsue Castle, one of Japan’s few remaining medieval castles, built in original wooden form.
-Alternately, visit the garden-frocked Adachi Museum of Art, which melds the founders’ passions for art and garden design.
-Following a traditional lunch at a ryokan (inn), visit Yakumo-mura village to learn about the art of Japanese papermaking.
+Return to Japan and disembark at Sakaiminato to visit Matsue, the “town of water.”
+Explore the countryside, pausing to wander through the picturesque Yuushien Garden.
+Enjoy lunch at a local restaurant before visiting historic Matsue Castle, one of Japan’s few remaining medieval castles, built in original wooden form.
+Art lovers can visit the Adachi Museum of Art, which melds the founders’ passions for art and garden design.
+After a traditional lunch at a ryokan (inn), visit Yakumo-mura village to learn about the art of Japanese papermaking.

-Travel off the beaten path and arrive at pastoral Sado Island, replete with rice paddies, bamboo groves and dramatic, surf-pounded seacoasts.
-Political exiles, deposed emperors and intellectuals were once “banished” to live in this beautiful setting.
-Today, enjoy an exclusive, private performance by the fabled Kodo taiko drummers, an exhilarating experience followed by a rare opportunity to meet the world-famous troupe.
-Return to your ship and set sail for the west coast of Japan’s mainland.
+Arrive at pastoral Sado Island, with its rice paddies, bamboo groves and surf-pounded seacoasts.
+Political exiles and deposed emperors were once “banished” to live on this beautiful isle.
+Enjoy an exclusive, private performance by the Kodo taiko drummers, and then visit the Hakusanmaru Exhibition Hall and Ogi Folk Museum, followed by a farmer’s talk at the rice paddies.